Robotics-BUT/BPC-PRP/src/3_navigation/text/5_imu.md

 # IMU (Inertial Measurement Unit)

-Note: in this tutorial, by using the "gyroscope" word, we mean angular speed sensor.
-Properly said, the gyroscope is device that keeps constant orientation.
+Note: In this tutorial, by the term "gyroscope" we mean an angular rate sensor; strictly speaking, a gyroscope is a device that maintains orientation.

 In this tutorial, we will focus on how to process data from an Inertial Measurement Unit (IMU) to estimate orientation and position along a single degree of freedom (DoF).
 While an actual IMU measures 3-axis accelerations (from an accelerometer) and 3-axis angular velocities (from a gyroscope), we will simplify the problem by considering only one-dimensional motion and rotation.
 This simplification helps you gain intuition before extending the logic to three dimensions.